MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/deploy-a-network-controller-using-vmm.md

 #### Use a self-signed certificate

-The following example creates a new self-signed certificate, and should be run on the VMM 2016 TP5 Server:
+The following example creates a new self-signed certificate, and should be run on the VMM server:

 * For multi node network controller deployment